Assistance programs Champaign County.

 Holy Cross Catholic Church has an Emergency Assistance program.
 The address is 405 W. Clark, Champaign, Illinois 61820.
 Phone (217) 352-8748.
 Holy Cross provides a food pantry and some limited emergency assistance to Champaign residents upon referral from a social service agency.

 Consumer Credit Counseling of East Central Illinois - This non-profit organization provides budget counseling, foreclosure assistance and other debt management services to Champaign Illinois consumers.
 Call (217) 398-2227 or click here for more financial aid programs.

-Lincoln Land Credit Counseling - Another group that can provide counseling and debt management services for people and low income in financial trouble.
+Lincoln Land Credit Counseling - Another group that can provide counseling and debt management services for people, including the low income in financial trouble.
 Can help with everything from payday loans to credit card hardships, budgeting workshops, and other financial services.
 Call (217) 239-4360